Linaro/lava/doc/v2/lava_test_shell.rst

 git-repos
 ---------

-There are several options for customising git repository handling in the git-repos action, for example:
+There are several options for customizing git repository handling in the git-repos action, for example:

 .. code-block:: yaml